SenteonLLC/senteonllc.github.io/docs/index.md

 | Managed Account | A "sub-account" within the Master Account that you set up for each organization you wish to manage.
 Agents/endpoints are registered to Managed Accounts for administration |
 | Command Center User | A local user within a Master Account with permissions to login and perform actions in Command Center based off of the user's role |

-`Senteon Command Center` - The central administrator console

-`Senteon Agent` - A small program installed on each endpoint that performs actions and communicates back to Command Center

-`Master Account` - The primary account that you signed up for Senteon with.
-This account acts as a container for all of your users, data, and resources

-`Managed Account` - A "sub-account" within the Master Account that you set up for each organization you wish to manage.
-Agents/endpoints are registered to Managed Accounts for administration

-`Master Account User` - This is the primary/root user which is given the "Owner" role.
-If you lose access to this account, you will not be able to perform critical tasks

-`Command Center User` - A local user within a Master Account with permissions to login and perform actions in Command Center based off of the user's role

 ### Supported Operating Systems

 **Senteon Command Center**

 - Windows 10 Version 2004+
   - Pro and Enterprise (Not Home)
 - Windows Server 2016 Version 2004+
 - Windows Server 2019 Version 1809+

 **Senteon Agent**

 - Windows 10 Version 2004+
   - Pro and Enterprise (Not Home)